kubesphere/notification-manager/docs/api/_index.md

 > Post /api/v2/alerts

-This API used to send alerts to Notification manager.
-Notification manager will receive alerts after this API called, and then send notifications to the receivers which defined in the cluster.
+This API is used to send alerts to Notification Manager.
+Notification Manager will then send notifications to the receivers defined in the cluster.

 Request: